 So you get off at the Lotrščak Tower which – unless the cannon is booming – is pretty unspectacular – but across the street is another quirky attraction, the Museum of Broken Relationships.

 Museum of Broken Relationships

-Following the breakup of their own relationship, artists Olinka Vištica and Dražen Grubišić initiatd this collection.
-Today, it consists of all kind of pieces and tokens from…broken relationships; all kind of relationships, not only between man and women, but also between friends and family members.
+Following the breakup of their own relationship, artists Olinka Vištica and Dražen Grubišić initiated this collection.
+Today, it consists of all kinds of pieces and tokens from…broken relationships; all kinds of relationships, not only between men and women but also between friends and family members.

 While Vištica and Grubišić started the exhibition with their personal items, over the years, many people from all over the world donated their special pieces.
 They vary from hilarious to extremely disturbing.

-After the exhibition, that started out in a container, toured different countries, since 2010, this award-winning collection is housed in Zagreb.
+After the exhibition, which started out in a container, toured different countries, since 2010, this award-winning collection is housed in Zagreb.